Do You Get Immunity After Recovering From A Case Of Coronavirus?

 After infection with one of these viruses, she says, antibodies are produced but then the levels slowly decline and people become susceptible again.

 "Most respiratory viruses only give you a period of relative protection.
 I'm talking about a year or two.
-That's what we know about the seasonable coronaviruses," says Falsey.
+That's what we know about the seasonal coronaviruses," says Falsey.

 In studies, human volunteers who agreed to be experimentally inoculated with a seasonal coronavirus showed that even people with pre-existing antibodies could still get infected and have symptoms.